lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 When web servers want to protect their web clients through a secured HTTPS connection, they need to send the *Strict-Transport-Security* header with a given value which represents the duration of time in seconds which the web client should send future requests over a secured HTTPS connection.

-e.g. telling the web client to send further secure HTTPS requests for the next hour.
+e.g. telling the web client to send further secure HTTPS requests for the next hour:

 ```
 Strict-Transport-Security: max-age=3600
 ```

 ### Helmet Implementation

-To use Helmet's HSTS library we need to download the npm package and we will also add it as a package dependency to the NodeJS project we're working on:
+To use Helmet's HSTS library we need to download the npm package and we will also add it as a package dependency to the Node.js project we're working on:

 ```bash
 npm install helmet --save